DarkCastleMUD/DarkCastle/README.md

 [Dark Castle](http://www.dcastle.org/) is a [MUD](https://en.wikipedia.org/wiki/MUD) that has been in existence since the early 90s.
 Branched from an early version of [DIKU](https://en.wikipedia.org/wiki/DikuMUD) the code has been rewritten multiple times by many authors over the years.
 It has been a source of enjoyment and rivalry for many over the years.
 In 2020 it was decided to open-source it for the enjoyment of our players and for some nostalgia for those that return for a visit.

-The game is available to login via telnet dcastle.org over ports 23, 6969 or 8080 for the standard no-botting/no-multiplaying server or dcastle.org 6666 for the botting/multiplaying server.
+The game is available to login via telnet dcastle.org over ports 23 or 6969 for the standard no-botting/no-multiplaying server or dcastle.org 6666 for the botting/multiplaying server.

 ## Use existing Docker image
 ```